Seesaw neutrino dark matter by freeze-out: Seesaw-Froggatt-Nielsen models for sterile neutrino dark matter

 \item \textbf{The longevity of DM:} DM must be stable on cosmological time scales, i.e.\ $\tau_\mathrm{DM}=\Gamma_{N\rightarrow h\nu}^{-1}>t_0\approx7\cdot10^{41}\,\mathrm{GeV}^{-1}$.
 With $\Gamma_{N\rightarrow h\nu} = y_f^2 M_f/16\pi$ we get

-\end{enumerate} For any $M_i$ and $y_i$ the conditions from \cref{eq:FNcond1,eq:FNcond2,eq:FNcond3} can be thought of as functions of $\lambda$, as can be seen in \cref{fig:FN_charges}.
-In order to satisfy the conditions, the FN charge of $e_R$ must be negative.
+\end{enumerate} In order to satisfy the conditions, the FN charge of $e_R$ must be negative.
 This can be seen as a positive side-effect of the conditions above, because it means that the electron Yukawa term will be multiplied by a smaller power of $\Theta$ fields.

 We can find appealing choices of charges for our fields by solving the problem